jaredly/ohai/Readme.md

 will be created with the generated files.
 If you do not, the current directory (if empty) will be used.

-  -i --interactive  ask for information interactively --overwrite       write files even if directory is not empty --bin             use template for an executable --lib             use template for a library [default]
+  -i --interactive  ask for information interactively (coming soon) --overwrite       write files even if directory is not empty --bin             use template for an executable --lib             use template for a library [default]